How to Test a Solid State Relay?

 • Preventative Maintenance: Early detection of potential issues within an SSR can help prevent unexpected equipment failures and costly downtime.

-• Troubleshooting: In case of equipment malfunctions within a control system, testing SSRs helps isolate the root cause of the issue.
+• Troubleshooting: In cases of control system equipment malfunctions, testing SSRs helps isolate the root cause.

 There are two primary approaches to testing SSRs: